microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 5. Run `yarn install` or `npm install` in a new VS Code terminal window (`kb(workbench.action.terminal.new)`) to ensure the Linux versions Node.js native dependencies are install.
 You can also install other OS or runtime dependencies, but you may want to add these to `.devcontainer/Dockerfile` as well so they are available if you rebuild the container.

-6. Finally, press `kb(workbench.action.debug.start)` or use the **Debug view** to launch the extension inside this same container and attach the debugger.
+6. Finally, press `kb(workbench.action.debug.start)` or use the **Run view** to launch the extension inside this same container and attach the debugger.

     > **Note:** You will not be able to open the extension source code folder in the window that appears, but you can open a sub-folder or somewhere else in the container.